12+ Opening Speech Examples for Presentations & Quick Tips

 The first three minutes of your presentations are crucial to get to your audience with an engaging message and make the overall presentation effective.
 With the proper opening speech for your presentation, you can hook your audience, win the audience’s attention and get them audience interested in what you have to say.
 Check out some speech introduction examples to get familiar with this topic.
 Undoubtedly, if the beginning of your presentation is solid and exciting, the chances of success of your presentation increase.
 Opening your persuasive speech entirely depends upon your style and choice because when you are giving a presentation, you are required to be yourself and avoid putting artistic elements.
 So, choose something with which you are entirely comfortable.

 If you are looking on how to start a speech then this article can help you to get some ideas.
 Here is a list of opening speech examples that you can use to prepare your presentations with a persuasive speech that convinces the audience.
-Find useful phrases and strategies to make your presentation a success:
+Find useful starting lines of speech, phrases and strategies to make your presentation a success:

 1. Opening Speech with Greetings